rae-api-com/.github/profile/README.md

 - **Improved Parsing**: Handle the chaotic and ever-changing HTML structure of the RAE website.
 - **Authentication**: Introduce API keys to manage usage and prevent abuse.
 - **Rate Limiting**: Ensure fair usage for all users.
-- **Apify Integration**: Create complex workflows using [https://apify.com/sonirico/diccionario-de-la-real-academia-de-la-lengua-espanola-rae-ppr](apify integration).
+- **Apify Integration**: Create complex workflows using [apify integration](https://apify.com/sonirico/diccionario-de-la-real-academia-de-la-lengua-espanola-rae-ppr).

 ## 💡 Inspiration

 This project was born out of the need for a reliable resource to query Spanish words programmatically.
 Many developers, including myself, have struggled to find an official API or database for the RAE dictionary.
 After exploring alternatives like web scraping and reverse-engineering, I decided to create **rae-api.com** to fill this gap.